Hot Chocolate Cookies

 - 3 eggs, at room temperature

-- 1 1/2 teaspoons vanilla
+- 1 ½ teaspoons vanilla

 - 18 marshmallows

-In a medium bowl, whisk together the flour, cocoa powder, baking powder and salt.
+- In a medium bowl, whisk together the flour, cocoa powder, baking powder, and salt.

-Cover and refrigerate the dough for at least 1 hour.
+- Cover and refrigerate the dough for at least 1 hour.
 If you chill overnight, you will need to let the dough warm up a bit at room temperature before shaping.

-Preheat the oven to 325 degrees.
+- Preheat the oven to 325 degrees.
 Line 2 baking sheets with parchment.
 Scoop tablespoons of dough and roll into balls.
 Place 2-3 inches apart.

 - While the cookies are baking, cut the marshmallows in half and place a square of chocolate on the cut side of each marshmallow.
 Set aside.

-Remove the cookie sheets from the oven; gently press a marshmallow half, chocolate side down, into each cookie.
+- Remove the cookie sheets from the oven; gently press a marshmallow half, chocolate side down, into each cookie.
 Bake until the marshmallows start to soften, about 4 minutes.

-Remove from oven and let cool for about 5 minutes.
+- Remove from oven and let cool for about 5 minutes.
 Garnish tops with grated chocolate or sprinkles, then transfer to cooling racks.

-Repeat, using fresh parchment with each batch to prevent sticking.
+- Repeat, using fresh parchment with each batch to prevent sticking.

 Recipe adapted from Rachael Ray.

 Serving Size:1 cookie